Coping with an Alzheimer's Diagnosis

-If feelings of depression or anxiety last for more than several weeks, or those feelings are negatively impacting life or daily functioning, talk with a doctor.
-If an individual has clinical depression or anxiety, this is treatable.
+If feelings of depression or anxiety last for more than several weeks and begin to affect your day-to-day, talk with a doctor.
+Clinical depression or anxiety is treatable with the appropriate care.

-- Take care of any legal and financial planning as soon as possible: it may seem early to do this, but as the disease progresses, it will get harder.
-Making these important decisions now can help relieve a lot of stress later on and help feel more empowered about the future.
+Take care of any legal and financial planning as soon as possible.
+It may seem early to do this.
+But as the disease progresses, making decisions that are complex and require thorough consideration will become more difficult.
+Making these important decisions now can help relieve a lot of stress later on and help you and your team feel more empowered about the future.

-- Find resources.
-Ask a doctor and search online – there are many local and national resources for people with Alzheimer's disease and their families that can help with finding caregivers, provide financial assistance, provide information about the disease and treatments, and various kinds of support groups, both in-person and on the internet.
+Find resources.
+Ask the doctor, call your local Area Agency on Aging, and search online for local and national resources that can help with the nuances of Alzheimer's disease.
+Supports like finding caregivers, financial assistance, information about treatments, and various kinds of support groups, both in-person and virtual.

-- Don't be afraid to seek help.
-Support groups and trusted family members and friends can be helpful, but there is also no shame in seeking a professional counselor to speak with.
-Sometimes an outside, objective, a professionally trained individual can help us reframe situations from a new point of view or provide us with coping skills or techniques we hadn’t thought of.
+Don't be afraid to seek help.
+Support groups, family members, and friends can be helpful.
+There is also no shame in seeking a professional counselor to speak with.
+Sometimes an outside, objective, professionally trained individual can help us reframe situations from a new point of view or provide coping skills or tools.